 32. Can you describe what Apex is, and why it is required in some scenarios?

-33. What is the difference between Visualforce & Lightning Development?
+33. What is the difference between Visualforce and Lightning Development?

 34. What is SOQL used for?

-SOQL stands for Salesforce Object Query Language and is used to search Salesforce data when developers are writing custom logic.
-SOQL is structured similar to SQL and can be used to retrieve data from a single object, or multiple objects that relate to one another.
+SOQL stands for Salesforce Object Query Language, and is used to search Salesforce data when developers are writing custom logic.
+SOQL is structured similarly to SQL, and can be used to retrieve data from a single object or multiple objects that relate to one another.

 35. What are Governor Limits?

-As Salesforce is cloud-based software, this means that you share server resources with other customers (Whilst of course keeping data completely separate).
-Governor limits are a concept that allows Salesforce to set certain rules on the number of resources you can monopolize to ensure that everyone’s instances of Salesforce continue to run.
+As Salesforce is cloud-based software, you share server resources with other customers (whilst, of course, keeping data completely separate).
+Governor limits are a concept that allow Salesforce to set certain rules on the number of resources you can monopolize to ensure that everyone’s instances of Salesforce continue to run.

 An example of a Governor Limit is “Per-Transaction Apex Limits”.
 This includes a number of rules that only allow you to run a certain number of queries within a single Apex transaction.

 MuleSoft is an integration platform that was acquired by Salesforce in 2018 for $6.5B.